astrotars/stream-ios-encrypted-chat/README.md

 * A user authenticates with your backend.
 * The iOS app requests a Stream auth token and API key from the `backend`.
 The Swift app creates a [Stream Chat Client](https://getstream.io/chat/docs/#init_and_users) for that user.
 * The mobile app requests a Virgil auth token from the `backend` and registers with Virgil.
 This generates their private and public key.
-The private key is stored locally, and the public key is stored in Virgil.
+The app stores the private key locally, and the public key is stored in Virgil.
 * Once the user decides who they want to chat with the app creates and joins a [Stream Chat Channel](https://getstream.io/chat/docs/#initialize_channel).
 * The app asks Virgil's API, via the eThree kit, for the receiver's public key.
 * The user types a message and sends it to stream.
 Before sending, the app passes the receiver's public key to Virgil to encrypt the message.
-The message is relayed through Stream Chat to the receiver.
-Stream receives ciphertext, meaning they can never see the original message.
+Stream Chat relays the message to the receiver.
+However, Stream receives ciphertext, meaning they can never see the original message.
 * The receiving user decrypts the sent message using Virgil.
 When the message is received, the app decrypts the message using the Virgil and this is passed along to Stream's React components.
 Virgil verifies the message is authentic by using the sender's public key.

 While this looks complicated, Stream and Virgil do most of the work for us.
 We'll use Stream's out of the box Swift UI components to render the chat UI and Virgil to do all of the cryptography and key management.
 We simply combine these services.